ucdavis-bioinformatics-training/2018-August-Variant-Analysis-Workshop/thursday/snpeff.md

 ---

 **8\.** The next step is to filter our variants.
-To do that we will use 'snpsift'i, which is part of the snpeff package.
+To do that we will use 'snpsift', which is part of the snpeff package.
 SnpSift allows you to filter a VCF file on any of the fields, filter based on specific sample genotypes, as well as many other things.
 First take a look at the options for SnpEff:

     java -jar snpEff/SnpSift.jar -h